Variational Transfer Learning using Cross-Domain Latent Modulation: Experiments

 We have evaluated our model on a variety of benchmark datasets including MNIST~\cite{LeCun1998}, MNISTM~\cite{Ganin2016}, USPS~\cite{LeCun1989}, Fashion-MNIST~\cite{Xiao2017}, LineMod~\cite{Hinterstoisser2012,Wohlhart2015}, Zap50K-shoes~\cite{Yu2017} and CelebA~\cite{Liu2015,Liu2018}.

-\textbf{MNIST:} The MNIST handwritten dataset~\cite{LeCun1998} is a very popular machine learning dataset.
+\begin{itemize} \item \textbf{MNIST:} The MNIST handwritten dataset~\cite{LeCun1998} is a very popular machine learning dataset.
 It has a training set of 60,000 binary images and a test set of 10,000.
 There are 10 classes in the dataset.
 In our experiments, we use the standard split of the dataset.
-MNISTM~\cite{Ganin2016} is a modified version for the MNIST, with random RGB background cropped from the Berkeley Segmentation Dataset\footnote{URL https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/bsds/}.
+MNISTM~\cite{Ganin2016} is a modified version for the MNIST, with random RGB background cropped from the Berkeley Segmentation Dataset\footnote{URL \url{https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/bsds/}}.

-\textbf{USPS:} USPS is a handwritten zip digits datasets~\cite{LeCun1989}.
+\item \textbf{USPS:} USPS is a handwritten zip digits datasets~\cite{LeCun1989}.
 It contains 9298 binary images ($16\times16$), 7291 used as the training set, while the remaining 2007 are used as the test set.
 The USPS samples are resized to $28\times28$, the same as MNIST.

-\textbf{Fashion:} Fashion~\cite{Xiao2017} contains 60,000 images for training, and 10,000 for testing.
+\item \textbf{Fashion:} Fashion~\cite{Xiao2017} contains 60,000 images for training, and 10,000 for testing.
 All the images are greyscaled, $28\times28$ in size space.
 Besides, following the protocol in~\cite{Ganin2016}, we add random noise to the Fashion images to generate the FashionM dataset, with random RGB background cropped from the Berkeley Segmentation Dataset.

-\textbf{LineMod 3D images} For this scenario, followed the protocol of~\cite{Bousmalis2017}, we render the LineMod~\cite{Hinterstoisser2012,Wohlhart2015} for the adaptation between synthetic 3D images (source) and real images (target).
+\item \textbf{LineMod 3D images} For this scenario, followed the protocol of~\cite{Bousmalis2017}, we render the LineMod~\cite{Hinterstoisser2012,Wohlhart2015} for the adaptation between synthetic 3D images (source) and real images (target).
 We note them as L-3D and L-Real in short.
 The objects with different poses are located at the centre of the images.
 The synthetic 3D images render a black background and a variety of complex indoor environments for real images.
 We use the RGB images only, not the depth images.

-\textbf{CelebA:} CelebA~\cite{Liu2015} is a large celebrities face image dataset.
+\item \textbf{CelebA:} CelebA~\cite{Liu2015} is a large celebrities face image dataset.
 It contains more than 200K images annotated with 40 facial attributes.
 We select 50K images randomly, then transform them to sketch images followed the protocol of~\cite{Liu2018}.
 The original and sketched images are used for translation.

-\textbf{UT-Zap50K-shoes:} This dataset~\cite{Yu2017} contains 50K shoes images with 4 different classes.
+\item \textbf{UT-Zap50K-shoes:} This dataset~\cite{Yu2017} contains 50K shoes images with 4 different classes.
 During the translation, we get the edges produced by the Canny detector~\cite{Canny1986}.